-After a few weeks under Illinois’ stay-at-home order, most of us are finding our way forward by adjusting our routines and practicing social distancing to care for our physical health.
+Several months into the COVID-19 pandemic, most of us have found our way forward by adjusting our routines and practicing social distancing to care for our physical health.
 However, this life-altering pandemic has also affected our mental well-being, as the constant flow of information and all of the uncertainty can be hard to process emotionally.

 Now, more than ever, we’re also experiencing the heightened emotions of those that we are in quarantine with — family members, roommates, etc. — which can be difficult to manage on top of our own.